pachyderm/pachyderm/doc/deployment/amazon_web_services/aws-deploy-pachyderm.md

         ]
       }
       ```

-1. Set the system variable `IAM_ROLE` to the IAM role name,
+1. Set the system variable `IAM_ROLE` to the IAM role name
-   which you'll use for the Pachyderm deployment.
+   for the Pachyderm deployment.

 1. Deploy Pachyderm: